Electric vs Gas Golf Cart: Which Should You Choose?

 Electric Golf Carts: Complete Overview

-Electric golf carts have become the dominant choice for personal and golf course use, representing approximately 80% of new golf cart sales according to the Golf Cart Manufacturers Association.
+Electric golf carts have become the dominant choice for personal and golf course use, representing approximately 80% of new golf cart sales according to industry research.
 They run on rechargeable battery packs that power one or more electric motors.

 How Electric Golf Carts Work